Mostafa-wael/Terrafom-Guide-for-Beginners/README.md

     12. Go ot the "IPv1 Public IP" address shown in EC2 Console.
 You will see the "Your web server" message.

-Adopted from: [The FreeCodeCampVideo](https://www.youtube.com/watch?v=SLB_c_ayRMo&ab_channel=freeCodeCamp.org) Please, feel free to add any more notes and do PRs.
+Adopted from: [The FreeCodeCampVideo](https://www.youtube.com/watch?v=SLB_c_ayRMo&ab_channel=freeCodeCamp.org)